cipher-ali/FNAF-Text-Game/README.md

 4. Run 'FNAF.exe' to start playing (enjoy! :D)
 ### Notes ❗
 - Do NOT download 'Source Code (zip)' or 'Source Code (tar.gz)' if you're just looking to play the game.
 These are for developers.
 - You may get a warning saying that the file may be harmful.
 Just ignore it.
+I have no idea how to prevent the warning.

 ## Feedback 🗣️
 I'm not exactly sure if my code is that great, so I'd really appreciate any suggestions to improve it! :)